crim-ca/weaver/docs/source/processes.rst

 - | ``processDescription``:
   | Defines the process identifier, metadata, inputs, outputs, and some execution specifications.
 This mostly
-    corresponds to information that corresponds to a traditional :term:`WPS` definition.
+    corresponds to information that is provided by traditional :term:`WPS` definition.
 - | ``executionUnit``:
   | Defines the core details of the `Application Package`_.
 This corresponds to the explicit :term:`CWL` definition
     that indicates how to execute the given application.